Regular and Substantive Interaction (RSI)

 RSI Mentoring Program

-The RSI Mentoring Program began in Summer 2024.
-It was created in response to the 2024 ACCJC recommendation and the work of the Accreditation and RSI Taskforce (for more details, see the RSI HIstory section above).
+The formal RSI Mentoring Program ran from Summer 2024 to Summer 2025 in response to the 2024 ACCJC recommendation and the work of the Accreditation and RSI Taskforce (for more details, see the RSI HIstory section above).

 RSI Mentoring Program Structure

-The RSI Mentoring Program consists of two Academic Senate-appointed RSI Coordinators and up to 10 Academic Senate-appointed RSI Faculty Peer Mentor Reviewers (RSI Mentors) who are reassigned faculty.
+The 2024/25 RSI Mentoring Program consisted of two Academic Senate-appointed RSI Coordinators and up to 10 Academic Senate-appointed reassigned faculty who served as RSI Faculty Peer Mentor Reviewers (RSI Mentors).

 RSI Faculty Peer Mentor Reviewers

-To serve as an RSI Mentor, the faculty member must be DL-certified (SPOT-certified), have "extensive online teaching experience," and "a self-identified passion for teaching online."
-They also complete a professional development training in distance learning best practices and ACCJC's appreciative inquiry approach prior to serving as an RSI mentor.
-Appointments seek a proportional distribution of mentors from across Instructional Divisions.
+To serve as an RSI Mentor, the faculty member had to be DL-certified (SPOT-certified), have "extensive online teaching experience," and "a self-identified passion for teaching online."
+They also completed professional development training in distance learning best practices and ACCJC's appreciative inquiry approach prior to serving as an RSI mentor.
+Appointments sought proportional distribution of mentors from across Instructional Divisions.

-Mentors are tasked with reviewing the course shells of professors alongside a professor's completed RSI rubric in which they review and document the the regular and substantive interaction within the course.
-After the review, the mentor meets with the professor to discuss the review and make recommendations relevant to RSI.
-If changes were requested, the mentor revisits the professor's course to ensure appropriate updates have been made and communicates with the professor as needed.
+Mentors were tasked with reviewing the course shells of professors alongside a professor's completed RSI rubric in which they reviewed and documented the the regular and substantive interaction (RSI) within the course.
+After the review, the mentor met with the professor to discuss the review and make recommendations relevant to RSI.
+If changes were requested, the mentor revisited the professor's course to ensure appropriate updates had been made and communicated with the professor as needed.

-Mentors participate in ongoing professional learning, norming sessions, monthly check-in meetings and provide progress reports to the RSI Coordinators.
+Mentors participated in ongoing professional learning, norming sessions, monthly check-in meetings and provided progress reports to the RSI Coordinators.
 See the RSI Hub for a list of Mt.
 SAC's current RSI mentors.

 -